 Why You Should be Happy at Work

 Researchers from the University of Warwick in the UK found that people who are happy at work are around 12% more productive.
 Shawn Anchor, author of The Happiness Advantage, estimates the benefits of a happy workplace to be a 37% increase in sales, 31% increase in productivity and 19% increase in task accuracy.
-He believes happiness at work leads to significant improvement in the health and quality of life of the employees.
+He believes happiness at work leads to significant improvement in the health and quality of life of the employees and helps employers build a global talent hub geared towards productivity.
 Similarly, a study by English National Academy of Sciences conducted in 2011 found that happy people live longer.

 There have been a diverse lot of researches in this field and all of them clearly show that happier workplaces not only contribute to increased commitment, productivity, creativity, cooperation and motivation among employees, but also translate into improved financial results for the company.
 It’s easy to assume that providing benefits such as high salary, bonus, free lunch, gym membership and free medical services makes employees happy at work.
 Although these benefits have a significant impact on attracting talent, they are insufficient to build a workplace where employees feel happy.
 A 2010 study by Nobel Prize-winning psychologist Daniel Kahneman found that people tend to feel happier the more money they make, up until a point, and “after that, [happiness] kind of levelled off.”